Fredi Marcarini

-Fredi Marcarini (born 1959 in Milan Italy, died 2020) was a notable Italian photographer.
-He is well known for his dramatic portrait photographs.
-He died of a heart attack on 10/01/2020.
+Fredi Marcarini (born 1959 in Milan, Italy, died 2020) was an Italian photographer.
+He is known for his dramatic portrait photographs.

 Early life

 The earliest document of Fredi Marcarini's interest in photography is a Super 8 home movie showing him at the age of 4 years old, pretending to shoot pictures with a non-existent camera and using his father's tripod.

 Later, when he was six, his father bought him a medium format camera with 6x6 film and early negatives from this period still exist, dating back to 1965, showing an early interest in landscape photography and portraits of his younger sister.

 Marcarini began developing his own film and was printing from his own negatives by the age of 15.
 His education was accompanied by a succession of jobs including petrol station attendant, bartender, builder and waiter but also worked in a photo studio shooting still life, and later, whilst attending military service, as a crime scene photographer in the police force.